 Judith Gale Mont was born in New York City in 1989 and grew up in Baltimore, Maryland.
 From early childhood, she pursued a professional tennis career.
-After ten years of sacrifice and intense training, she decided to take a different path to foster her creative energies by focusing on art.
-She became involved in naturalist activities such as hiking, tending to a garden, and taking many trips to the beach.
+After ten years of intense training, she decided to take a different path to foster her creative energies by focusing on art.
+She became involved in naturalist activities such as hiking, tending to gardens, and taking many trips to the beach.
 Judith’s lifelong interest in the environmental world serves as the lens in which she envisions and creates her art.

 Although Judith had little formal art training, she was accepted into The School of Visual Arts in New York City in 2012.
 She recalls that, “at that time I had decided to fully devote myself to my passion for everything art.”
 As a result, Judith quickly developed her skills in many different mediums including painting, mixed-media, installations, and photography.
 This has led to multiple exhibitions around New York City and photographic credits for books on various eclectic topics such as Art Deco vanity items, biographies, and “The Wonder shell: Spondylus americanus.”